 The faculty of the Department of Organismic and Evolutionary Biology (OEB) study biological systems at all levels from molecules to ecosystems, united by a shared foundation in evolutionary biology.
 Our department offers courses in a broad range of topics, including (in alphabetical order): anatomy, biomechanics, genetics, genomics, behavior, development, ecology, entomology, evolution, forestry, marine biology, microbiology, molecular evolution, mycology, paleontology, physiology, plant sciences, oceanography, systematics, and zoology.

 Students may have an interest in pursuing a secondary field of study in a particular discipline, or may prefer to sample broadly across the offerings of the department.
-Rather than draft a set of requirements for each possible field of study, the department chose a flexible set of requirements that should maximize students' freedom to craft their own programs in consultation with an academic advisor.
-Students who are interested in a secondary field in OEB are encouraged to register early with the concentration so that they can be assigned a faculty advisor who can help in the planning of a coherent sequence of courses.
-(See "Advising Resources and Expectations," below.)
+Rather than draft a set of requirements for each possible field of study, the department chose a flexible set of requirements that should maximize students' freedom to craft their own programs.

 Requirements: 5 half-courses

 All courses must be taken for a letter grade, with the exception of one approved Freshman Seminar.
 The grade minimum for a course to count toward the secondary field shall be C-.
 Courses taught by members of the department at Harvard Summer School will count toward the secondary field.
-One Freshman Seminar or one course in the Core may count toward the secondary field (in each case the course must be taught by a member of the department).
+One Freshman Seminar or one General Education course may count toward the secondary field (in each case the course must be taught by a member of the OEB department).
 One course taken while studying abroad may count toward the secondary field if approved in advance by the Head Tutor.

 Advising Resources and Expectations